Investment in non-residential building construction

 For the purpose of this release, the census metropolitan area of Ottawa–Gatineau (Ontario/Quebec) is divided into two areas: the Ottawa part and the Gatineau part.

-The increase in the fourth quarter was attributable to higher investment in the construction of utility buildings and manufacturing facilities in seven provinces, as well as higher spending on maintenance buildings in Alberta.
+The first-quarter increase was attributable to higher investment in the construction of manufacturing and mining facilities in seven provinces, as well as higher spending on maintenance buildings in Alberta.

 Available on CANSIM: table 026-0016.

 Definitions, data sources and methods: survey number 5014.

 More detailed data on investment in non-residential building construction are also available in free tables online from the Key resource module of our website under Summary tables.

 For more information, or to enquire about the concepts, methods or data quality of this release, contact Don Overton (613-951-1239; firstname.lastname@example.org), Investment and Capital Stock Division.